pydata/pydata-sphinx-theme/docs/contributing.rst

   - add the new font to ``vendorVersions`` and ``vendorPaths``
   - add new ``link`` tags to the appropriate macro in ``macroTemplate``
   - add the new font files (including the license) to ``CopyPlugin``
-  - remove referencs to the font being replaced/removed, if applicable
+  - remove references to the font being replaced/removed, if applicable

 - restart the development server, if running
 - rebuild the production assets, as above, with ``yarn build:production``
 - potentially remove the font being replaced from ``package.json`` and re-run ``yarn``
-- commit all of the changes files
+- commit all of the changed files

 Contributing changes